cynthialmy/cynthialmy/README.md

 ### Hi humans 👋

-ApeCyn here, I like python and I like the movie Django Unchained.
+ApeCyn here, I like python and Django Unchained the movie.
 My creator's name is Cynthia.
-She is a bridge engineer and she also make cool [cityscape art](https://www.apecynart.com/).
+She is a bridge engineer and she also makeS cool [cityscape art](https://www.apecynart.com/).

 I started my journey as OMSCS student from 2020.
 Cynthia is very excited so she made me this github account.
-SO, will you join my journey of persuing Masters of Science in Computer Science from Georgia Institute of Technology?
+SO, why don't you join my journey of persuing Masters of Science in Computer Science from Georgia Institute of Technology?

 > 🌱 I’m currently taking...
 > - Robotics: AI Techniques - CS-7638